asaid03/churn-prediction/DIARY.md

 I am working on moving all the code from the notebooks into standalone packages and folders.
 This meant redoing preprocessing by creating a separate script.
 All the separate pieces are slowly coming together, which would be vital for the GUI

 ## Date 19/02/25 - 24/02/25
 I am a bit behind schedule due to refactoring old code for future GUI development.
 Also, after refactoring, I needed to implement cross-validation on my existing models.
 This required some time as I was not using any libraries and had to understand the coding logic required to implement my own version.
-My existing models incorporate CV, but I need to utilise it more effectively.
-I mean investigating the best k-fold CV for models.
+Ran into quite a few issues when moving code away from notebook namely folders and models not recognising imports which was tedious to fix.My existing models incorporate CV, but I need to utilise it more effectively.